Excerpt

 ‘What was that?’

-an attack of panic, he knew the signs.
-Count, he told himself: one, two, three, four.
-He always counted everything, to keep his mind off things he would rather not think of, or because there was usually nothing better to do.
-Sixty-three steps took him across the salon to his brother’s apartment, 627 steps from one garden wall tothe other.
-The feathers on the wing of a falcon (countless, though he kept trying), the number of fresh dates served with his morning meal – always five.
+On they crawled.
+It was hard to breathe.
+Hamid’s mouth had gone dry, and he shook; an attack of panic, he knew the signs.
+One, two, three, four.
+He counted to keep his mind off things he would rather not think of, or when there was nothing better to do.
+63 steps took him across the salon to his brother’s apartment, 627 steps from one garden wall to the other.
+A falcon’s feathers (countless, though he kept trying), the number of fresh dates served with his morning meal, always five.
 (A coincidence?
-Or did a kindred soul in the kitchen count the dates he put on the plate?
+Or did a kindred soul in the kitchen count the dates he put on Hamid’s plate?
 It felt like a secret bond between them, making Hamid feel less alone.)
-The number of days since his mother had died – 8,591, to be exact).
+The number of days since his mother had died, 8,591, to be exact.

-‘Your Highness, you all right?’
+‘Your Highness, are you all right?’

-Whatever argument he might have evoked for embarking on this madness, he had now
+Whatever argument he might have evoked for embarking on this madness, he had now forgotten it.
+There was no rational justification for the risk they were taking for only one night.

-‘Look, there’s light!
-We’ve arrived!’ called Jurad.
+‘Look, light!
+We’ve arrived!’
+Jurad called.

 ‘For a handful of gold, the watchman stays away tonight.
-In any case, this mosque is
+In any case, this mosque is hardly used.’

 ‘The moon is too bright.’

+They washed in the cold water of the fountain, but dirt still stuck to their hair and clothes.
 Hamid struck a pose.
-‘See. you’ve got nothing to worry about.
+‘See.
 Even in plain daylight, no one would know me like this.’

-Inshallah, God willing,’ Jurad mumbled.
+‘Inshallah,’ Jurad mumbled.

 They stood shoulder-to-shoulder in the tall grass.
-There was not a soul in sight.

-‘And Galata bridge.
-You cross over that and you’re in Stamboul.’
+‘And Galata bridge,’ Jurad continued.
+‘You cross over and you’re in the old city.’

 ‘It’s yours.’